AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-prereq.md

 Use the primary domain controller for DNS.
 Note the primary domain controller IP address.

-One way to get the primary domain controller IP address is through the Azure portal preview.
+One way to get the primary domain controller IP address is through the Azure Portal.

-1. On the Azure portal preview, open the resource group.
+1. On the Azure Portal, open the resource group.

 2. Click the primary domain controller.